-Our June 30, 2014 consolidated financial statements include the accounts of OFS Capital Corporation, or OFS Capital, and our wholly owned subsidiaries, OFS Capital WM, OFS Funding, LLC, SBIC I LP and SBIC I GP.
+Our September 30, 2014 consolidated financial statements include the accounts of OFS Capital Corporation, or OFS Capital, and our wholly owned subsidiaries, OFS Capital WM, OFS Funding, LLC, SBIC I LP and SBIC I GP.
 We consolidate an affiliated subsidiary if we own more than 50 percent of the subsidiary's equity and hold the controlling financial interest in such subsidiary.
 We also consolidate a variable interest entity ("VIE") if we are the primary beneficiary in the VIE.
-Effective July 27, 2012, we deconsolidated the financial statements of SBIC I LP from our own.
 Effective December 4, 2013, we consolidated the financial statements of SBIC I LP and SBIC I GP into our own.
 See "Financial Statements - Note 3" for more detailed information.